http4s/http4s-argonaut62/README.md

 ## Why

-http4s' [main repo](https://github.com/http4s/http4s) has upgraded to
+http4s' [main repo](https://github.com/http4s/http4s) has reverted to
-argonaut-6.2-M1, in order to add support for scalaz-7.2.
-But much of the argonaut ecosystem depends on the binary incompatible argonaut-6.1.
-If you've recently upgraded http4s and your argonaut code started throwing link errors, then this module is for you.
+argonaut-6.1 now that it's supported for scalaz-7.2.
+But some of the argonaut ecosystem has moved on to the binary incompatible argonaut-6.2.
+This is for the early adopters.

 ## Dependency